exercism/php/exercises/concept/language-list/.docs/introduction.md

 $no_keys === $integer_keys // => strictly equal returns true
 ```

-All values are of `mixed` type, and each value in an array is not required to be of the same type.
+An array can store values of all types.
+Each value can have a different type.

 ### Using Arrays